sumit120504/Leetcode-solutions/README.md

 5. Find the Index of the First Occurence in a String

 # Hashing
 1. Contains Duplicates
 2. Intersection of Two Arrays
+3. Valid Anagram